onlyShosha/Stroke-Prediction/README.md

 # Stroke-Prediction
-EDA with interesting graphics and comparing 4 ML models is interesting in this article
+EDA with interesting graphics and comparing 4 ML models

 because there are some errors, I suggest downloading the file above. thank you